• Skip to primary navigation

 Jump to Recipe

-The finished sauce served in a bowl on a wood table with a napkin and spoon.
+A bowl of Romesco Sauce on a wood table next to a napkin and spoon.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.